Doug Winter: The following information is from my eBook on Type One Liberty Head Double Eagles at http://doubleeaglebook.com/

 The mintage figure for the 1851-O is nearly twice as great as the next most common double eagle from New Orleans (the 1852-O has a mintage of 190,000).
 The 1851-O is easily the most available New Orleans double eagle.
 It is plentiful in Very Fine and Extremely Fine grades, and can even be found in reasonably appealing About Uncirculated-50 to About Uncirculated-53 without a huge effort.
 It becomes very scarce in properly graded About Uncirculated-58, and it is very rare in Uncirculated with nearly all the known examples in the Mint State-60 to Mint State-61 range.

-STRIKE: The strike is much sharper overall than on the 1850-O and is among the best found on any New Orleans double eagle.
-The obverse is usually well detailed at the center with some of the hair strands showing individual definition.
-The stars are likely to have weakness on the radial lines but some 1850-O double eagles are very sharp in this area.
-The reverse generally shows strong detail with the exception of the top of the lettering which may display weakness.
+STRIKE: The strike seen on this issue is much sharper than on the 1850-O and it is among the best found on any double eagle from this mint.
+The obverse is usually well detailed with some of the hair strands showing individual definition The stars are likely to show weakness on the radial lines, although a few are found with full or nearly full stars on the obverse.
+The reverse is generally well struck with the exception of the tops of some of the lettering which is sometimes weak.

-LUSTER: The luster tends to be better than on most Type One New Orleans double eagles.
-High grade pieces either show frosty luster or, less often, semi-prooflike luster.
-A small number are fully prooflike and these can be quite spectacular in appearance.
-On some coins in the AU50 to AU55 range, the luster is impaired as a result of excessive abrasions.
-Many 1851-O double eagles have been cleaned, causing the original luster to be impaired.
+LUSTER: The luster on the 1851-O tends to be among the best seen on any Type One double eagle from New Orleans.
+High grade pieces show frosty luster or, less often, they are slightly reflective.
+I have seen around a half dozen which are prooflike and these can be quite spectacular in appearance.
+On a number of coins in the AU50 to AU55 range, the luster is impaired on account of excessive abrasions.
+And many have been cleaned, which causes the luster to be impaired.